+256779159872 / +256777222627

 Ngamba Island

-The island is surrounded by Lake Victoria, covering 40 hectares, 23 km away on the water, the sanctuary is a project of the Chimpanzees Sanctuary and Wildlife Conservation Trust (CSWCT) established in 1997 to shelter over 40 rescued orphaned chimpanzees which may be impossible to return in wild in their natural setting.
+Lake Victoria surrounds the island, covers 40 hectares, and is 23 km from the water.
+The sanctuary is a project of the Chimpanzees Sanctuary and Wildlife Conservation Trust (CSWCT), established in 1997 to shelter over 40 rescued, orphaned chimpanzees who may be unable to return to their natural habitat.

 book-now